-This stress relieving avocado quinoa salad bowl is vegetarian, gluten-free, vegan, plant based, dairy free, naturally sweet, and refined sugar free.
+This stress relieving quinoa avocado salad is vegetarian, gluten-free, vegan, plant based, dairy free, naturally sweet, and refined sugar free.

 Looking for bowl meal recipes?

 Looking for bowl meal recipes?
-Aside from this stress relieving avocado quinoa salad bowl, here are a few of our favorites:
+Aside from this stress relieving quinoa avocado salad, here are a few of our favorites: